Internal regulation

 • Three representatives of the parents of pupils and two representatives of the pupils

-It is up to the headteacher to assess whether there is reason to initiate disciplinary proceedings against a student.
+It is up to the Principal to assess whether there is reason to initiate disciplinary proceedings against a student.

 When the Principal, seized in writing of a request for referral to the disciplinary council from a member of the school community, decides not to initiate disciplinary proceedings, he notifies him of his reasoned decision.